Victory Capital Holdings, Inc. (VCTR): History, Ownership, Mission, How It Works & Makes Money

 Victory Capital Holdings, Inc. (VCTR) Ownership Structure

-• Michael D. Policarpo: President, Chief Financial Officer, and Chief Administrative Officer
+• Michael D. Policarpo: President, Chief Financial Officer (CFO), and Chief Administrative Officer.
+This combined role centralizes financial and administrative oversight.

 Victory Capital Holdings, Inc. (VCTR) Mission and Values